Photo by: American Home Shield

 Prepping ingredients on the weekends is also a great way to encourage your family to make healthy choices—if you’ve got fresh fruit, veggies or other healthy snacks already washed and cut, everyone will be more likely to reach for those instead of a bag of chips.

-After a few weeks of meal planning and prep, you'll see that you’re not only saving money, but your valuable time too!
+After a few weeks of meal planning and prep, you'll not only know how to save money on grocery shopping, but you'll also be a pro at time management!